 The length of time between when the yield curve inverts and a recession begins often varies, Kshatriya said, with the historical average somewhere between 12 to 18 months, depending on the portion of the curve that inverts.
 He added that the two most-watched segments of the curve are the spread between 10-year and 2-year Treasury yields, and the spread between 10-year and 3-month Treasury yields.

-“On March 29, the spread between the 10-year and the 2-year briefly inverted.
-As of March 31, that portion of the curve is no longer inverted, although the spread between the two Treasury notes is still exceptionally narrow—at only a few basis points as of this recording,” Kshatriya stated.
+“On 29 March, the spread between the 10-year and the 2-year briefly inverted.
+As of 31 March, that portion of the curve is no longer inverted, although the spread between the two Treasury notes is still exceptionally narrow - at only a few basis points as of this recording,” Kshatriya stated.
 The small gap between the two suggests a slowing macroeconomic outlook, he said.

 Conversely, the spread between yields on the 10-year and 3-month notes is still quite steep, at around 180 basis points, Kshatriya noted, which indicates that current financial conditions are still accommodative.
 “The steepness of this part of the curve is due mainly to the 3-month yield closely tracking the federal funds target rate of 0.25% to 0.50%, which is still relatively low,” he explained.
 However, with the U.S. Federal Reserve (Fed) now in an undeniably hawkish mode as it seeks to tame red-hot inflation, Kshatriya said the 10-year/3-month spread should also start to narrow as the U.S. central bank continues lifting rates.